dmarx/obsidian_vault/Ricci curvature tensor.md

 ---
-tags:
+tags: []
-  - needs-outlinks
 ---

-The Ricci curvature tensor is a crucial concept in differential geometry and general relativity, where it plays a key role in describing the curvature of spacetime.
-Formally, it is derived from the more comprehensive Riemann curvature tensor, which provides a detailed description of how spacetime is curved in various directions around a point.
+The Ricci curvature tensor is a crucial concept in differential geometry and [[general relativity]], where it plays a key role in describing the curvature of spacetime.
+Formally, it is derived from the more comprehensive [[Riemann curvature tensor]], which provides a detailed description of how spacetime is curved in various directions around a point.
 The Ricci tensor simplifies this information into a form that directly relates to the volume deformation of small regions of spacetime due to the presence of mass and energy.

 ### Definition

 The Ricci curvature tensor, denoted as \(R_{\mu\nu}\), is obtained by contracting two indices of the [[Riemann curvature tensor]], \(R^\alpha_{\mu\alpha\nu}\).
 Mathematically, this can be expressed as:

-\[ R_{\mu\nu} = R^\alpha_{\mu\alpha\nu} \]
+$$ R_{\mu\nu} = R^\alpha_{\mu\alpha\nu} $$

 where: